treyhunner/pyohio2024/outline-idea.md

 Honestly, that was a pretty mild case of cognitive dissonance.
 I felt that didn't really want to support Hacker News, but I also didn't care that much.
 Mostly I found myself doing something I was no longer interested in.

 ---

+Examples in Python, programming, etc.?

+- Code of conduct violation: what I'm being accused of is a bad thing, but I'm a good person.
+- I stopped running the Hacker News meetup because it felt inconsistent with my beliefs about it
+- I believe software maintainability is important and I also think clever and succinct coding solutions are better than less clever and verbose ones.
+I reconcile these two beliefs by also thinking that we should focus on hiring software developers who are "smart" enough to understand the clever solutions.
+- Code maintainability is paramount.
+And yet we cut corners when writing tests.
+- "Diverse teams are more effective".
+You just recommended your company hire your friend who has a very similar background to you.

+Nothing in black and white.
+There's always a trade-off.
+Sometimes it's a pretty trade-off, but often it's *not* so obvious... at least not at first.

+As humans, we tend to get very wrapped up in our sense of self.
+Our egos are a big part of how we experience existence.

+Making a conscious effort to think about and talk through your own actions as if you were another person can be really helpful for temporarily suspending our egos.

+---